April 10, 2019

-The following steps can help employers manage absence in the workplace more effectively:
+The following steps can help you manage absence in the workplace more effectively:

-- How much time is being lost as a consequence of sickness
+- The amount of time being lost as a consequence of sickness

 - Where absence occurs most